Ab3-412/htb-writeups/LinuxFileTransfers.md

 # Step 1 - Upload File to Target Machine

-In the HTB module, the lab asks for you to upload a given zip file named "upload_nix.zip" to the target machine *The Username/IP/Password were all given for this exercise* The method I chose for uploading my file was SCP, which is shown in the screenshot below:
+In the HTB module, the lab asks for you to upload a given zip file named "upload_nix.zip" to the target machine.
+*The Username/IP/Password were all given for this exercise.*
+The method I chose for uploading my file was SCP, which is shown in the screenshot below:

 <img width="707" height="172" alt="Screenshot 2025-09-01 120758" src="https://github.com/user-attachments/assets/08bf33d1-1e8f-4f4a-85aa-d3dffa23979e" />